 Juvenile black headed gull (in winter plumage)

-Being nestled within an urban area the ‘gap’ is also frequented by another opportunistic family of birds, the corvids.
+Being nestled within an urban area the ‘gap’ is also a favourite foraging ground for another opportunistic family of birds, the corvids.

 Crow defending it’s territory